kshitijrastogi16/Covid_Based_Analysis/README.md

 # Covid Based Analysis

-## "Machine Learning-Based Research for COVID-19 Analysis and Prediction"
+## Machine Learning-Based Research for COVID-19 Analysis and Prediction

 ## Project Overview
 This project leverages machine learning techniques to analyze and predict COVID-19 cases, focusing on both epidemiological and mental health aspects.
 The research demonstrates the versatility of machine learning in diagnosing, detecting, and forecasting COVID-19 cases, and extends to predicting mental health outcomes, particularly among pregnant women.